 Processing time varies considerably from a few weeks to several months depending on the complexity of the proposed project and its conformance with the General Plan and Zoning Ordinance.
 Projects range from the development of a single unit on an existing lot with appropriate zoning and land use designations to the annexation or subdivision of land needing numerous improvements, zone changes, and an environmental impact report (EIR).
-As seen in Table H-61, typical processing times for a single residence would take approximately 2 weeks.
-Processing for multi-family residence would take approximately 8-10 weeks (City of Lompoc 2014).

-Table H-61 Processing Timeframes Type of Permit Process and Approximate Length of Time to Public Hearing Single Family Dwelling 2 weeks Building Permit Duplexes or Two Single Family Resi- dences in R-2 or R-3 Zoning Districts , Three or More Residential Units in R-2 Conditional Use Permit Three or More Residential Units in R-3 Architectural Review Four or More Residential Units in R-3 Architectural Review Conditional Use Permit 6 weeks to Planning Commission Architectural Review 2 weeks administrative review; 6 weeks to Planning Commission Tentative Parcel Map 6 weeks to Planning Commission Tentative Tract Map 6 weeks to Planning Commission Variance 6 weeks Zoning Amendment or Zone Change 16 weeks Environmental Documentation 4 to 10 weeks (average 8 weeks) General Plan Amendment 12 weeks Final Map 8 weeks Plan Check 2 to 8 weeks Source: Project Case Files, City of Lompoc, 2014.
+Table H-61 Type of Permit Process and Approximate Processing Timeframes Length of Time to Public Hearing Single Family Dwelling 2 weeks Building Permit Duplexes or Two Single Family Resi- Architectural Review dences in R-2 or R-3 Zoning Districts Three or More Residential Units in R-2 Conditional Use Permit Three or More Residential Units in R-3 Architectural Review Four or More Residential Units in R-3 Architectural Review Conditional Use Permit 6 weeks to Planning Commission Architectural Review 2 weeks administrative review; 6 weeks to Planning Commission Tentative Parcel Map 6 weeks to Planning Commission Tentative Tract Map 6 weeks to Planning Commission Variance 6 weeks Zoning Amendment or Zone Change 16 weeks Environmental Documentation 4 to 10 weeks (average 8 weeks) General Plan Amendment 12 weeks Final Map 8 weeks Plan Check 2 to 8 weeks Source: Project Case Files, City of Lompoc, 2014.
 Note: All timeframes are based on the date an application is deemed complete.